svc333/overview/whats-new/index.md

 With our latest updates, you can take advantage of a simplified secure login that is available for all users regardless of your ID type.
 Whether you have an IBMid or a SoftLayer ID, you can quickly log in to the {{site.data.keyword.Bluemix_notm}} console from our enhanced login page.
 You can also make secure API calls across {{site.data.keyword.Bluemix_notm}} and automate your CLI login by using an IAM API key or an IAM access token.

-After you log in, you can now see all users including platform and classic infrastructure users from your Users page in the Access (IAM) UI.
+After you log in, you can now see all users, including platform and classic infrastructure users, from your Users page in the Access (IAM) UI.
 Depending on your access to view other users in the account, you can filter your view quickly by account users, classic infrastructure users, or Cloud Foundry org.
 You can also use the filters to find users quickly by name, email, or status.

 Now that all of your users are in a single console, you can manage their access to all types of resources from the same place.
 Access starts with the user, so start by selecting a user from your list.
 Then, depending on which type of resource that you want to assign access to, you can choose from IAM access policies, Cloud Foundry access, or classic infrastructure permissions.
 If you're just looking to assign IAM access policies, try creating an access group to streamline your access management process by adding all users to the same access group that need the same policies assigned.